Update by user Dec 09, 2016

 This reviewer shared experience about bad quality and wants this business to offer any options to resolve the issue.
 The author is overall dissatisfied with Phonak.
 The most disappointing about phonak 90 hearing aids from Phonak was continuous failures of the product Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.

-Check out the best and the worst companies in Eye and Ear Care category for more informed decision or compare Phonak to other companies on our site.
+Check out the best and the worst companies in Medical Supplies and Equipment category for more informed decision or compare Phonak to other companies on our site.